 How to Track Macros for Beginners

-But intimidation shouldn’t keep you from gaining the benefits of a balanced, high-quality macro diet.
-Strong evidence supports this eating style.
+Strong evidence supports a macro-based eating style.
 In fact, according to a 2020 study published in the journal Nutrients,

 “A healthy diet is one in which macronutrients are consumed in appropriate proportions to support energetic and physiologic needs…”